 Finally, we surround ourselves with people who are just as invested in experimentation and strong consumer outcomes as we are.
 Over the years we’ve strengthened our ties with the good people at the Financial Health Network, and established new relationships with organizations like Stanford University, Washington University, and UC Berkeley.
 By partnering with experts in economics and social policy, we can build on top of decades of literature and hold ourselves accountable to researchers who demand objective truths.

-Our goal is to help millions of people become financial secure with responsible earned wage access that also provides a path to building savings.
+Our goal is to help millions of people become financial secure through employer-sponsored earned wage access that also provides a path to building savings.
 But building a product that truly helps people, and is designed in a way that people want to keep using, requires digging deep for the truth.
 To do this a company must hold a deep reverence for the facts, and a desire to uncover them — but it also needs to build the foundations for that becoming part of the business, and the culture.
 At Even we do that by hiring people who are obsessed with finding the truth and building it into our products, and then we give them everything they need to get the job done.